reginaflores/AlgoSims2016/week09/README.md

 2. Look at the VectorField example in the repo.
 We're setting the vectors in the field three different ways.
 First, in a single direction, second, in a random direction, and third, with perlin noise.
 Come up with __two__ more ways to set all of the directions of the vectors.
 Use a GUI or keys to toggle between them.

-3. Implement a 3D vector field and apply on it a 3D Perlin noise
+3. Implement a 3D vector field and apply 3D Perlin noise.